egorii87/egorii87/README.md

-👋 My name is Egor and I am 24 years old
+👋 My name is Egor
 💻 Open to work (Frontend Developer)
 📚 Every day I learn something new
 🌄 I'm going crazy from the mountains